-In 2019 we deployed 37 temperature loggers in both tributaries and along main stem to measure water temperature every six hours between May and October.
-Over time, the increased monitoring of temperature on our ecologically important tributaries will help us to understand the source of thermal inputs and the location of more thermal refuges within the watershed.
+In 2020 we deployed 34 temperature loggers in both tributaries and along main stem to measure water temperature every six hours between May and October.
+Over time, the monitoring of temperature on our ecologically important tributaries will help us to understand the source of thermal inputs and the location of more thermal refuges within the watershed.

 Average summer water temperatures

-The average temperature over the summer in the monitored tributaries was 15.5°C while in the main stem it was 18.8°C. Maximum and Minimum Temperatures
+2020 was a hot, dry summer.
+The average temperature over the summer in the monitored tributaries was 16.7 °C while in the main stem it was 20.6 °C.

+Maximum and Minimum Temperatures

-Four tributaries remained below 20°C all summer.
-Maximum temperatures were observed in the main stem with the warmest temperatures observed above McPherson Brook (31.2°C), downstream of South Sisters Brook (29.2°C), and at the Marysville Bridge (28.2°C).
+Only two tributaries remained below 20 °C all summer this year.
+Maximum temperatures were observed in the main stem with the warmest temperatures observed at Neil's Flats (29.9 °C) and Nashwaak Valley Farm (29.0 °C).
+Penniac Brook also reached 29.1 °C, making it the warmest tributary in the watershed.

 GET INVOLVED IN YOUR WATERSHED!

 How can you improve the water quality of the Nashwaak watershed?

-- 1. Green the shoreline: Maintain & plant native vegetation along watercourses to provide homes for wildlife, shade the water, reduce erosion, & filter pollutants. - 2.
-Fence watercourses near farms: Livestock are a major source of E. coli & can erode riverbanks.
-Fencing the watercourse is better for both the river & the animals. - 3.
-Keep sewage out of the river: Ensure that your domestic septic tanks are regularly maintained. - 4.
-Reduce chemical inputs: Use phosphatefree & biodegradable cleaning products & personal care products.
-Reduce the use of pesticides on lawns and gardens and clean up pet waste. - 5.
-Reduce impervious surfaces: Use porous alternatives & collect runoff in a rain barrel or plant a rain garden. - 6.
-Learn more about your watershed & its issues.
+1. Green the shoreline: Maintain & plant native vegetation along watercourses to provide homes for wildlife, shade the water, reduce erosion, & filter pollutants.

+2. Fence watercourses near farms: Livestock are a major source of E. coli & can erode riverbanks.
+Fencing the watercourse is better for both the river & the animals.

+3. Keep sewage out of the river: Ensure that your domestic septic tanks are regularly maintained.

+4. Reduce chemical inputs: Use phosphatefree & biodegradable cleaning products & personal care products.
+Reduce the use of pesticides on lawns and gardens and clean up pet waste.

+5. Reduce impervious surfaces: Use porous alternatives & collect runoff in a rain barrel or plant a rain garden.

+6. Learn more about your watershed & its issues.